MarcinDl/spartacus-sandbox/README.md

 ### Install Spartacus as dependency for Angular application

 - Prepare Angular application
-  - start at the root of this project
+  - start at the root of this project (inside `spartacus-sandbox` folder)
   - (optional) `npm i -g @angular/cli@17.3.11`
   - `ng new spartacus-app --style=scss --routing=false --standalone=false`
   - select `no` for SSR